MarcoBarroca/MarcoBarroca/README.md

 <h3>Contributing</h3>

-I try to help out with [Qiskit](https://github.com/Qiskit).
-Specifically the [platypus](https://github.com/Qiskit/platypus) repo.
-I've been meaning to help out with [qiskit-nature](https://github.com/Qiskit/qiskit-nature) as well.
+I try to help out with [Qiskit](https://github.com/Qiskit), specifically the [platypus](https://github.com/Qiskit/platypus) repo.
+I also do some localization work and I've been meaning to help out with [qiskit-nature](https://github.com/Qiskit/qiskit-nature) as well.

 <h3>Contact info on the left</h3>
 ⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️⬅️